 Perfect.
 He had moved into BAI territory.
 I knew everybody there would love that.

 The conversation flowed, covering American and other contemporary music.
 And, of course, the movie Fantasia, where Stravinsky’s Rite of Spring had been re-arranged for the film.
 I asked him how he felt about what Disney had done.
 “It would be better, if you asked Stravinsky,” closing the subject.

 He spoke slowly, deliberately, never seeming critical of me.
 More patient and polite than challenged.
 At one point, he asked me to excuse him.
 He wanted to go to the kitchen to get some tea that he had prepared earlier.
 Returning with his cup, he set it down gently, as if aware that the still-running tape recorder might hear the sound.
 Of course, I hadn’t turned it off, given his instructions, knowing full-well that I would nonetheless edit out the silence before broadcast.

 After about an hour talking, he held up his hand, as if asking for silence, then moved it in a waving motion, left to right, clearly conducting me to stop talking.

 And I did return to New York.
-4 and a half years later.
+Four-and-a-half years later.
 And no one ever said anything to me about that BAI broadcast.
 As if it had never happened.
 But so much had transpired at NCN in that time, that, if anyone from there had heard the Stokowski feature, they’d had more important things on their minds.
 Perhaps that broadcast was so insignificant that no one cared.